-Jack was experiencing another melt down.
+I was experiencing another melt down.
 An appropriate analogy for the origin of Melt Down.
 A nuclear power plant of any sort, has to be kept cool.
 There is more heat available in nuclear fission that can be used.

 We are old, yes.
 Our hair matches the old barn boards of gray..sometimes a silver gray.
 So easy to set ourselves on that shunt of rusty steel.
 Coupled with an endless line of others.
 Tattooed with gang paint spray and brake hoses disconnected.
 Forever.
 Out in the field, the old fashioned tractor almost hidden with the tires flat and grass growing through the frame.
 How it must be in the dormitories of the old we envision our end.
 Visitors these days like Clayton Moore with his mask asking how the food is.

-When Jack left his new friends room there was a young man, walking slowly down the long corridor.
+When I left my new friends room after praying for him, there was a young man, walking slowly down the long corridor.
 An unusual appearing youth with large hoop earrings.
-Jack asked him if he wouldn’t mind if he walked beside him.
+I asked him if he wouldn’t mind if I walked beside him.
 “Sure, that would be OK.
-My doctor said I had to walk around this floor several times a day” Jack did not ask the young man why he was in hospital.
-At the next corridor junction, Jack stopped and said he was going to the right and it seemed his acquaintance was going left.
-Jack then asked if he could pray for the man.
-It was OK with him and a prayer with permission to put his hand on his shoulder was put forth.
-“OK” Jack does not remember his prayer but afterward the young man told Jack: “God sent you” Jack said, yes He did.
+I’m kind of slow” My doctor said I had to walk around this floor several times a day” I responded that I was OK too and not in any hurry.
+I did not ask the young man why he was in hospital.
+At the next corridor junction, we both stopped and I said I was going to the right to try and find my car, and it seemed the young man was going left.
+I then asked if I could pray for him.
+It was alright with him and I asked if I could put my hand on his shoulder.
+I do not remember my prayer but afterward the young man said to me “Are you an angel?”
+I said no, but God sent me here.

-So now worth, eternal worth came flooding into Jack’s pity party and that was exactly what was needed.
+So now worth, eternal worth came flooding into my pity party and that was exactly what was needed.
 We are not abandoned machinery although existential thought and words say we are worthless no matter how old we are.

 It’s pretty good.
 Jack Gator